microsoft/aitour-modern-security-with-copilot/README.md

 # BRK423 - Forging Modern Security with Copilot for Security

-This repo is intended as a template for Microsoft AI Tour repositories

 ## Session Desciption

 Discover how Copilot for Security modernizes security operations and defense intelligence through Generative AI and Microsoft’s Threat Intelligence.
 A fusion of innovation, vigilance, and adaptability where efficiency and excellence converge.